mtristain/restapitestsample/README.md

 # restapitestsample
-Sample Rest API test suite using REST-assured and Java
+Sample Rest API test suite using REST-assured and Java with Maven

 These tests are calling sample REST APis from https://jsonplaceholder.typicode.com/

-I am using TestNG and restassured
+I am using TestNG and REST-assured

 To install: